 Pro-nazi Greeks, for their part, had hunted down many partisans and participated in the liquidation of about 70,000 Greek Jews during the war.
 By 1947, a group of like-minded individuals known as the Holy Bond of Greek Officers, or IDEA according to its Greek acronym, was the clandestine recipient of millions of dollars in aid from Washington.
 Enough money, arms and supplies were provided by the Americans to equip a fighting force of at least 15,000 men, which soon emerged as the dominant force in Greek affairs.
 This force, led by former Nazi collaborators, was deemed by Washington to be a "secret army reserve".
-It was formed in terms of United States National Security Council Directive NSC-10/2, which formalised the doctrine of covert action, allowing President Truman and successive American leaders to increasingly abuse their constitutional role.
+5 It was formed in terms of United States National

+Security Council Directive NSC-10/2, which formalised the doctrine of covert action, allowing President Truman and successive American leaders to increasingly abuse their constitutional role.
 NSC-10/2 made it permissible for covert operations to be planned and executed in such a manner that any US Government responsibility for, or involvement in, those actions would not be evident to unauthorised persons and, if uncovered, the US Government could "plausibly disclaim" any responsibility for them.6

 Leading IDEA members headed the armed forces while Colonel George Papadopoulos, the founder of IDEA, was promoted to head the new Greek central intelligence agency, the KYP, while Athens became the CIA's most important operational centre, serving as a springboard for all the CIA's Near East operations.7 Former partisans were rewarded for their participation in the fight against fascism by having voluminous police files kept on them.
 Communism in Greece, explained US Secretary of State Dean Acheson, had the potential to "infect Iran and all countries to the east".
 It also threatened to "carry infection to Africa through Asia Minor and Egypt, and to Europe through Italy and France, already threatened by the strongest domestic communist parties in Western Europe."8 No effort was spared in extolling the virtues of capitalism and the evils of Marxism.
 The Americans constructed a powerful radio broadcasting station in Salonika for the purpose of discrediting "Soviet expansionism" and extolling the moral superiority of democracy.
 The broadcasts somehow managed to overlook the fact that the United States had itself succeeded in imposing its own Pax Americana on Greece.
-During the war against Germany the USSR had not even materially supported the Greek partisans, who were backed primarily by Albania and Yugoslavia.9
+During the war against Germany the USSR had not even materially supported the Greek partisans, who were backed primarily by Albania and Yugoslavia.9 where the usefulness of communist-led partisans and left-wing labour activists had come to an abrupt end with the Allied landings in Sicily.
+As in Greece, relations between the Western Allies and the partisans rapidly turned full circle.
+The role in civil society of former partisans was quickly nullified by the Allied Military Government in Occupied Territories and by the Allied Control Commission, while leftists and liberal elements, particularly those in the Italian labour movement, were openly ostracised.
+Field Marshal Pietro Badoglio, Italy's former fascist Chief of General Staff and number one on the United Nations list of war criminals, was ceremoniously welcomed by the West as a "co-belligerent".
+His "honourable capitulation" from the Axis had been secured on the understanding that his past crimes would simply be wiped off the slate.10

-The CIA's Office of Policy Co-ordination, flushed with its success in propping up a rightwing dictatorship in Greece, lost no time in underwriting a similar covert intervention in Italy, where the usefulness of communist-led partisans and left-wing labour activists had come to an abrupt end with the
+The CIA's Office of Policy Co-ordination, flushed with its success in propping up a rightwing dictatorship in Greece, lost no time in underwriting a similar covert intervention in Italy,